TheDragonCode/codestyler/README.md

 [`Laravel Pint`](https://laravel.com/docs/pint) is used as the linter for PHP.

-The linter is invoked by a console commands:
+The linter is invoked by a console command:

 ```bash
 composer style